wazuh/wazuh-documentation/source/quickstart.rst

 Wazuh quickstart
 ================

-Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
-To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.

-With Wazuh quickstart, you install the Wazuh server, Elasticsearch and Kibana on the same host using the unattended installation script.
+This section of the Wazuh documentation is meant to allow users to easily install the Wazuh server, Elasticsearch, and Kibana on the same host using the unattended installation script.
+By running the automated script, you install and configure the Wazuh in just a few minutes.

 These central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.

-By running the automated script, you install and configure the Wazuh in just a few minutes.
+Check the :ref:`Getting started <getting_started>` section to learn more about the Wazuh solution, its components, architecture, and capabilities.
 Alternatively, you can check our :ref:`Installation guide <installation_guide>` to learn how to install each component individually on the same server, as an all-in-one deployment, or on different servers as a distributed deployment depending on the environment needs.

 .. _installation_requirements: